Army Body Fat Calculator

 How to take measurements

-About the Army method
+About the Army tape test

 Frequently asked questions

-US Army body fat standards by age and gender
+US Army body fat standards by age and gender (AR 600-9)

 | Age group | Male maximum % | Female maximum % |